-- (a) Petrol Interceptor 1 sample collected on 13 December 2023. - (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.
+- (a) Petrol Interceptor 1 sampling was not required in January 2024. - (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.